 The Organisational Challenge

-Here’s the uncomfortable truth: most organisations actively discourage Product Engineering.
-Our promotion systems reward technical complexity over customer impact.
-Our team structures create walls between engineers and users.
-Our planning processes assume requirements flow in one direction.
+Here’s what I’ve noticed: most organisations unintentionally discourage Product Engineering.
+Promotion systems often reward technical complexity over customer impact.
+Team structures can create walls between engineers and users.
+Planning processes assume requirements flow in one direction.

-We say we want engineers to “think like product managers”, but then we give them tickets, not problems.
-We measure success in tickets closed, not customer satisfaction.
-We create a culture where the loudest voice in the room is the one who can argue for the most complex solution, not the one who understands the user best.
+We say we want engineers to “think like product managers”, but then give them tickets, not problems.
+Success gets measured in tickets closed, not customer satisfaction.
+The loudest voice in the room is often the one arguing for the most complex solution, not the one who understands the user best.

-What does work is creating conditions where Product Engineering emerges naturally:
+What I’ve seen work is creating conditions where Product Engineering can emerge:

 Direct access to impact data.
 At one company, we gave every engineer access to revenue dashboards, support tickets, and usage analytics.
 No request process, no sanitised summaries.
-When an engineer could see that their feature drove £200K in new revenue or that customers were rage-quitting at their new flow, behaviour changed overnight.
+When engineers could see that their feature drove £200K in new revenue or that customers were struggling with their new flow, behaviour changed quickly.

 Psychological safety to challenge requirements.
-The best Product Engineers I’ve known all had managers who backed them when they pushed back on features.
+The best Product Engineers I’ve worked with had managers who supported them when they questioned features.
 “I talked to five customers, and none of them need this” has to be a valid argument, even late in the planning cycle.

 Time to follow through.
 Amazon famously has engineers carry pagers for their services.
 The equivalent for Product Engineering is owning your feature through its first month of real usage.
 If you build it, you should see how it lands.